Investment + Requirements

 Margins up to 80% (based on average commercial project)

-Multiple target markets for maximum sales results: 50% in-store/online retail and 50% outside commercial
+Multiple target markets for maximum sales results: healthy blend of in-store/online retail and outside/commercial

 No sales percentage